system-zero/system-zero/README.md

 But  our main  intention  is  to describe  and  provide  the shorted  possible solution  to  a  need.
-And  at  this stage  we  care  only  about  the  basic functionality.
-But as it has been said already a shell is capable to do almost everything, this really depends of the  availability of a ecosystem.
+And  at  this stage  we  care  only  about  the  basic functionality. ut as it has been said already a shell is capable to do almost everything, this really depends of the  availability of a ecosystem.
 We'll try to build some common tools in time.